-ICAO audits all Member States on their level of compliance against SARPs on a cyclic basis.
+ICAO audits all Member States on their level of compliance against ICAO standards and recommended practices (SARPs) on a cyclic basis.
 The audits are focused on States' compliance with its international treaty law obligations for aviation safety and security compliance and oversight.

-The Authority is Aotearoa New Zealand's designated agency to manage all technical interactions with ICAO regarding safety and security matters, including audits.
+The Authority is New Zealand's designated agency to manage all technical interactions with ICAO regarding safety and security matters, including audits.